Building Hospitals FOR the Future

 - Research and Laboratories

-Drawing on our in-house Research & Development team, TEECOMlabs, we provide clients with a realistic appraisal of which technologies will impact their facility in the foreseeable future.
 We design a technology infrastructure with the “foundational flexibility” to minimize the cost and disruption of future upgrades.
-Because hospital projects can take a decade to complete, and technologies can become obsolete or change drastically in price during this time, we take a “last responsible moment” approach, specifying requirements for budgeting and planning early on and making the final selections and design confirmations for procurement and installation.
+Because hospital projects can take a decade to complete, and technologies can become obsolete or change drastically in price during this time, we take a “last responsible moment” approach to equipment selection.

 In this case study, TEECOM shares valuable lessons learned during our design of the integrated telecommunications, security, audiovisual, network, wireless, and voice over IP systems for the new 2,800,000 sf Parkland Hospital in Dallas, Texas.
 The areas covered by the case study include: